Signedpie/CS165Project/README.md

 # CS165Project
 Projectile motion and file storage

-For anyone else who stumbles upon this project: this is a 2nd semester c++ project where we set out to apply constant a accleration equations to a program.
+For anyone else who stumbles upon this project: this is a 2nd semester c++ project where we set out to apply constant accleration equations to a program.
 It's a little dissapointing how little physics actually went into this project.

 ok. here is the jist of what have so far....